OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 ### Introspection Queries

-Introspection queries are the way GraphQL lets you ask what queries are supported, which data types are available, and many more details you will need when approaching a test of a GraphQL deployment.
+Introspection queries are the method by which GraphQL lets you ask what queries are supported, which data types are available, and many more details you will need when approaching a test of a GraphQL deployment.

 > "It's often useful to ask a GraphQL schema for information about what queries it supports.
 GraphQL allows us to do so using the [introspection](https://graphql.org/learn/introspection/) system!"

-There are a couple of ways to extract that and visualize the output, as follows.
+There are a couple of ways to extract this information and visualize the output, as follows.

 #### Using Native GraphQL Introspection

-The most straight-forward way is to send an HTTP request (using a personal proxy) with the following payload, taken from an article on [Medium](https://medium.com/@the.bilal.rizwan/graphql-common-vulnerabilities-how-to-exploit-them-464f9fdce696):
+The most straightforward way is to send an HTTP request (using a personal proxy) with the following payload, taken from an article on [Medium](https://medium.com/@the.bilal.rizwan/graphql-common-vulnerabilities-how-to-exploit-them-464f9fdce696):

 ```graphql
 query IntrospectionQuery {